How to Make your own Chrysanthemum and Goji Berry Tea Blend?

 This Chrysanthemum drink is really easy to make.
 Once you’ve the ingredients ready, watch this video or read the steps below:

 - Add the dried goji berries and chrysanthemum flowers into the teapot.

 - Fill the teapot with 400 ml / 13 oz water at 100 C / 212 F and close the lid.

 - Let the berries and flowers steep for 10 minutes.

 - Once the steeping time has passed the herbal tea is ready to serve.

 - Optional: add sweetener.
 Normally sweeteners aren't required as the goji berries will release a sweet flavor.
 For added sweetness, we suggest rock sugar or honey.
 Both are great to complement the fruity and flowery notes of this herbal blend.

-Tip: don't forget that the flowers can be steeped for another round!
+Tip: don't forget that this tea can be steeped for another round!